airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 ## Angular 1.4+ will offer a migration path to v2
-The fact that **ngNewRouter**, **ngTranslate** and **ngAnimate** are all based off a single codebase and support 1.4+ and 2.x is a great sign.
+The fact that **ngNewRouter**, **ngTranslate**, and **ngAnimate** are all based off a single codebase and support 1.4+ and 2.x is a great sign.
 It means:

-- it is *possible* to write your module once and have it work in both versions of Angular (good news for component developers)
+- it is *possible* to write your module once and have it work in both versions of Angular (good news for component developers).
-- the Angular team is committed to bringing good ideas back to *today's* version of Angular
+- the Angular team is committed to bringing good ideas back to *today's* version of Angular.

 ## Building for large applications